 Are you going through a property tax collection lawsuit in Texas?
 Property owners in Texas are subjected to some of the highest tax rates in the country, and following the economic and financial uncertainty we experienced last year, it’s no surprise that many people across the state are struggling to afford their expensive property taxes.
+Unfortunately, once a homeowner misses the deadline (delinqeuncy date) set out by the appraisal district and its appraisal review board, their taxes become classified as delinquent.
+Delinquent taxes have serious consequences and can result in tax entities filing lawsuits against you.
+The municipality may even seize your property and put it up for a foreclosure sale where the proceeds from the winning bid will be used to pay your outstanding taxes.

 A leading tax loan company like American Finance & Investment Company, Inc. (AFIC) will work with you to create a solution that works for your circumstances and your budget.
 Property tax collection lawsuits can be expensive, frustrating, and often feel never-ending.
-And in the end you may not get the result you want.
+And in the end, you may not get the result you want.

 Rates as Low as 8.0% (8.51% APR*) $25,000 loan,